 The Project Needs Time

 It seems that 35 years is indeed too little to appreciate an aircraft that was ahead of its time.
-Perhaps the future — an era of green energy, low-noise hybrid aircraft systems, and global demand for economical VTOL — will give the ideas of BARS a chance to unfold.
+Perhaps the future — the era of green energy, low-noise hybrid aircraft systems, and global demand for economical VTOL — will give the ideas of BARS a chance to unfold.

 Read more materials: